 - I guarantee you – unless it’s something above and beyond the norm, complaining to management is not ‘constructive criticism’ – if they wanted constructive criticism they would have used the money they’ve spent to host you to hire a consultant with regional and industry knowledge.
 Every island has unique labor laws, challenges, cultural attitudes, and a million other things unique to the industry that hotel management works with – so they are likely aware of the ‘island time’ wait for your main course and are implementing changes already.

-- After packing my attitude back where it belonged and getting on with my career, I’ve met the humblest, loveliest, hardest-working online influencers and you would have never guessed that their Instagram following was over a million.
+- Don’t let it go to your head: I’ve met the humblest, loveliest, hardest-working online influencers and you would have never guessed that their Instagram following was over a million.
 I’ve also seen a diva cause such a raucous about the ‘lack of luxury’ at a newly opened branded property that her ticket was changed and she was sent home the same day she arrived.

-Basically, until you’re paid to be somewhere (celebrity level of influence) always remember to be the good and find your angle!8
+Basically, until you’re paid to be somewhere (celebrity level of influence) always remember to be the good and find your angle!